-The Board (and any committees) should be provided with high-quality information in a timely manner to facilitate proper assessment of the matters requiring a decision or insight.
+The Board (and any committees) should be provided with high-quality information in a timely

 The Board should have an appropriate balance between Executive and Non-Executive Directors and should have at least two independent Non-Executive Directors.
 Independence is a board judgement.